 Spacecraft must withstand vibration from pre-launch transportation and from powered flight.
 The spacecraft in not powered during these events.

-In addition, a spacecraft must withstand “microvibration” from its own moving parts once it reaches orbit and becomes operational.
+In addition, a spacecraft must withstand “microvibration” or “jitter” from its own moving parts once it reaches orbit and becomes operational.
 This vibration is usually sinusoidal, with possible integer harmonics.
 Random vibration may also occur.

 It is a system level problem.
 It can be suppressed on a spacecraft as follows: